onurcalisir27/onurcalisir27.github.io/about.markdown

     <li><strong>Adaptive Control:</strong> Implementing adaptive controllers that learn and improve over time</li>
     <li><strong>Software Stack:</strong> ROS2 software stack for communication between subsystems of the robot</li>
   </ul>

-  <p>What excites me most is the interdisciplinary nature of modern robotics.
-Every project requires me to think like a mechanical engineer, a software engineer, and a systems engineer.
-This complexity is what makes each day in robotics feel like solving a new problem, with new skills to learn.</p>
 </div>

 <div class="about-section">